zhong-macklin/MineSweeper/docs/Design/Architecture.md

 ## Classes
 ### `MineSweeper`
 This class is our controller class.
-It has a `MakeBoard` and a `Scoreboard` for presenting the game to the user and a `MineField` for user interactions with the game board.
+It has a `Scoreboard` for keeping track of the number of games won/lost and a `MineField` for user interactions with the game board.
 It is responsible for taking in, interpreting, and carrying out user commands.

 ### `MineField`
 The `MineField` class has a 2D array of `Square`s.
 It has a constructor which randomly mines a certain number of `Square`s within that array and accessor methods for various field of the class.
 It also has methods that return a certain `Square` from within the array, and one that returns the array itself.
 It contains an `inspect()` method, which recursively checks for the number of mines adjacent to the current square.